Tallahassee LGBTQIA Discrimination Attorney

 lgbtq discrimination at work

 Non-heterosexual and transgender workers have historically faced significant discrimination, harassment, and stigmatization in the workplace.
-In recent years, federal statutes and case law have created long-overdue employment protections for LGBTQIA workers, who can now pursue claims for legal relief and financial compensation after experiencing discrimination or harassment on the job.
+In recent years, federal statutes and case law have created long-overdue employment protections for LGBT+ workers, who can now pursue claims for legal relief and financial compensation after experiencing discrimination or harassment on the job.

 If you’ve been the subject of discrimination at work because of who you are, the attorneys of Cruz Law Firm, P.A., want to help you demand the justice you deserve.